Intercollegiate Civil Disagreement Partnership Fellowships

 Description

-The Intercollegiate Civil Disagreement Fellowship (ICDP) is welcoming applications for its 2022-2023 academic year cohort.
-The ICDP fellowship is a year-long hybrid experience that develops students' abilities to engage in and lead conversations about difficult, important topics across political difference at their respective universities and beyond.
+The Intercollegiate Civil Disagreement Partnership (ICDP) is welcoming applications for the 2025-2026 academic year cohort of its signature fellowship program.
+The ICDP Fellowship is a year-long hybrid experience that develops students' abilities to engage in and lead conversations about difficult, important topics across political difference at their respective universities and beyond.

-The ICDP fellowship is a cross-institutional program led by a consortium of five colleges and universities located throughout the United States:
+The ICDP Fellowship is a cross-institutional program for undergraduates led by a consortium of six colleges and universities located throughout the United States:

 • Santa Fe College, Gainesville, FL